 Did you find this post inspiring?
 Save it for later on Pinterest!

-Our feature image is Garden of the Gods near Colorado Springs, which is closest to Manitou Springs on our list.
+Disclaimer: We partnered with Travelocity to provide hotel recommendations for each destination in this post.
+Also note that our feature image is Garden of the Gods near Colorado Springs, which is closest to Manitou Springs on our list.

 Get the FREE Travel Planning Guide